Barranquilla to Tayrona National Park

 When is Tayrona National Park closed?

-It’s important to know that Tayrona National park is closed for a proportion of February, June and October every year.
+It’s important to know that Tayrona National Park is closed for a proportion of February, June and October every year.

 The indigenous communities living in Tayrona request this so that they can physically and spiritually clean the area, allowing the plants and wildlife to return.